-Shane left school at 16 year old and set off on several adventures working odd jobs around the country, ending up in far north Western Australian working as a Mechanic’s Trade Assistant for a large fishing company.
+Shane left school at 16 years old and set off on several adventures working odd jobs around the country, ending up in far north Western Australia working as a Mechanic’s Trade Assistant for a large fishing company.
 At 20, he thought it was time to follow his dream to join the Australian Defence Force.
 So, he left his employment, jumped on a bus and headed to Perth WA.
-After successfully completing the recruiting process he enlisted into the Australian Regular Army 24 April 1995 and upon completing his recruit and initial employment training as a Rifleman, he was posted to The 1st Battalion, The Royal Australian Regiment Townsville.
-After several years, and life changes, he transferred to The Royal Australian Corp of Transport.
+After successfully completing the recruiting process he enlisted into the Australian Regular Army 24 April 1995 and upon completing his recruit and initial employment training as a Rifleman, he was posted to the 1st Battalion, The Royal Australian Regiment, Townsville.
+After several years, and life changes, he transferred to The Royal Australian Corps of Transport.

 WO2 Shane Cox is still a serving member of the Australian Defence Force and is currently posted to Defence Force Recruiting.
 He is apart of Specialist Recruitment Team – Indigenous.
 Our team was established to raise and promote the awareness of careers and pathway programs within the Australian Defence Force, mentor Indigenous men and women of all ages through the recruiting process and develop their skills to become valuable members of the Australian Defence Force and potential future leaders within their community.